Part 19-W, Esther LeBaron McDonald de Spencer —

 Taking up where we left off in, “My Memoir: Esther LeBaron McDonald de Spencer — And Polygamy On-The-Down-Low, Part 19-V”:

-Being an adolescent eighteen year old, poorly educated, brainwashed, backward, duped, and dumb, I had no idea what the hell was going on when, while visiting Guadalajara, Mexico in 1964 with my twenty-eight-year-old handsome husband Billy Tucker, I unwittingly witnessed him and his horn-rimmed buddy Stephen Silver making “a connection” — a hit — at the Mariachi Square — famous the world over as a gathering place for homosexual men … I learned years later.
+Being an adolescent nineteen year old, poorly educated, brainwashed, backward, duped, and dumb, I had no idea what the hell was going on when, while visiting Guadalajara, Mexico around early 1966 with my twenty-nine-year-old handsome husband Billy Tucker, I unwittingly witnessed, without knowing it at the time, him and his horn-rimmed buddy Stephen Silver making “a connection” — a hit — at the Mariachi Square — famous the world over as a gathering place for homosexuals … I learned years later.

 Back then I had believed on-the-down-low Bill’s bull when he told me he and his pal Steve would be out late “doing missionary work.”
 (In the missionary position?)

-At the time, though, I was “asleep…couldn’t hear” when it came to being in the dark about Bill’s double life.
+At the time, though, I was “asleep …couldn’t hear” when it came to being in the dark about Bill’s double life.
 He knew he could count on that.
 He knew homosexuality was in my blind spot.
-I didn’t even know the word existed, let alone what it meant — let alone that my own “saintly” Mormon husband and his best buddy — his old French missionary pal — were “one” … including being frauds!
+I didn’t even know the word or act existed, let alone what it meant — let alone that my own “saintly” Mormon husband and my “saintly” Mormon brother-in-law Stephen Silver, Bill’s best buddy — his old French missionary pal and roommate — were “one” … including being frauds!

 They had spent two years as missionary partners in the Mormon French mission field in the mid to late 1950s, when they were at their sexual prime — around nineteen to twenty-one years old — sharing the same bed or bunk!
 (Not sure which one was “on top.”)